cakwok/Computer-Vision/3. Real-time Object 2-D Recognition/readme.md

 ### Description
-In this project, I have implemented traditional computer vision approaches starting with morthological operations towards solving 2D objects recognition and scene segmentation problem.
+In this project, I have implemented traditional computer vision approaches starting with morthological operations to solve 2D objects recognition and scene segmentation problem.

-Unlike human vision, of which we can differentiate rotated / scaled / translational objects instantly, in computer's world, machine relies on statistical modelling of connected regions such as combinations of moments, aspect ratio, percentage of pixels, unsupervisioned machine learning, to estimate if an object could be identified.
+Unlike human vision, of which we can differentiate rotated / scaled / translational objects instantly, in computer's world, machine relies on statistical modelling of connected regions to estimate if an object could be identified.
 If not, how shall the object be learnt.

-I started the work by collecting the above statistics from 10 known objects.
+I started the work by collecting statistics, namely moments, aspect ratio, percentage of pixels, from 10 different objects.
 Then, we are able to compare a unknown object with this built database, and predict the unknown objects by looking up the shortest 1)Euclidean distance to the closest neighbour, 2)Euclidean distance by K nearest neighbors (KNN).

 #### 1. Thresholding an image with an input video, creating binary images
 By streaming live video output from iphone as image source input, with objects placed in a white background, the foreground pixels or regions is extracted by matching pixel intensity values if they are > 100.